Peter Šťastný: NHL career

+When Šťastný made the decision to defect, he got a directory with available NHL phone numbers.
+He made his call to the Quebec Nordiques for a couple of reasons, noting that he liked his Canada Cup experiences in the city a few years earlier and also wanting to play with his brother Anton, who had been drafted by the team in 1979.
+Front office executive Gilles Leger agreed to help and got on a flight with team president Marcel Aubut to fly to Austria and aided the Šťastný family board a car to Vienna on 25 August, where they sought political asylum at the Canadian embassy before flying to Canada.
+They signed with the Nordiques the following day.
+In his first season of play in the season, he recorded 39 goals with 70 assists for a total of 109 points.
+It was the first time a player had recorded 100 points in their first season in the NHL.

 Šťastný was a prolific scorer in the NHL in the 1980s.
 He started his career in the NHL with the Quebec Nordiques in 1980 and was traded in 1990 to the New Jersey Devils.
 As a star member of a team playing in an almost monolingual francophone city, Šťastný endeared himself to the Quebec fans by learning to speak French, and later learned to speak English.
 He retired as a member of the St. Louis Blues in 1995.